interlay/interlay.github.io/docs/guides/lending.md

 The liquidator will receive `LendTokens` as a result of the liquidation call in step 2.
 These tokens still remain in the liquidity pool of the lending market and keep accruing interest.
 To receive the underlying token, the user can either withdraw the qTokens manually via the UI as described [here](#_7-withdraw-a-deposit) or construct an extrinsic by using polkadot.js as follows:

 1. Set up the parameter for the call
-   1. _using the selected account_: `your_accound_address` (Kintsugi address, starting with ‘a3…’)
+   1. **using the selected account**: `your_accound_address` (Kintsugi address, starting with ‘a3…’)
-   2. _submit the following extrinsic_: `loans.redeemAll` to redeem all supplied token of a given currency or `loans.redeem` to only redeem a specified amount.
+   2. **submit the following extrinsic**: `loans.redeemAll` to redeem all supplied token of a given currency or `loans.redeem` to only redeem a specified amount.
 This could be required if the received currency is already used as collateral by the liquidator to secure a loan.
 In this case, not all of the tokens could be redeemed and the user needs to specify the amount via `loans.redeem`
-   3. _assetId_:
+   3. **assetId:**
       1. Select `Token` for KINT, kBTC, KSM
       2. Select `ForeignAsset` for other tokens
          1. see [here](#asset-registry) for `id:token` mapping